yscialom/pinanas/README.md

 ```
 See [Get your DNS API keys](#get-your-dns-api-keys) below for how to set `PINANAS_DNS_PROVIDER_VARS`.

+--- Remember to save and keep your settings.yml file on an external medium, it will allow you to quickly reconfigure your PINANAS ---

 ### Get your DNS API keys

 #### OVH